PavanRangani/docs/docs/prd/chat/chat-notification.md

   - Shows name of the task along with entity name and due date separated by pipe
   - Shows prioriy icon
   - Chat content
   - Profile picture of the user.
-Shows tooltip on hover of the profile picture
+Shows [tooltip](./chat.md#profile-picture-tooltip) on hover of the profile picture
   - Shows Chat creation Date and Time.
     - Shows relative value.
 See logic of showing relative value [here](./chat.md#browse-chat-of-a-task-chat-tab)
     - On hover of date, shows tooltip
   - Way to mark as read
   - Reply icon to reply any particular Chat.
 Reply icon is not available for notification of done task
 - Provides a way to quick navigation to `My Chats` page at bottom of the dialog.
 If user is already on My Chat page, button is disable.
 On hover it shows proper message in tooltip
-- On click of any notification Message, opens view dialog of that task
+- On click of any notification Message, opens the Chat tab of the view dialog of that task
 - When notification is marked as read, it will be removed from dialog with Swipe out animation

 ## UI Rules